tifuun/raimad/README.md

     - Only `src/raimad` files need to pass mypy checks.
         Tests and benchmarks are exempt.

+- Running `ruff check` should return no errors.
+    We're not there yet,
+    there are still some files with incorrectly formatted / missing docstrings.

 - coverage.py can be a good tool for estimating how much of the codebase is covered by unit tests.
 We are aiming for 100% coverage,